 The problem isn’t bananas, it’s the sugar and other ingredients that are very harmful for your dogs, so you have to know what’s in the mix.
 Let’s see what makes banana bread edible or inedible for your furry buddy.

 Bananas are an incredibly healthy snack for your dog.
 In fact, it’s one of the best fruits you can give them.
 So, it’s okay to give your dog a banana—occasionally.
 Why?
 That’s an easy answer.

 When it comes to banana bread, wheat flour is another main ingredient.
 Some dogs may have sensitivities or allergies to grain, but those who don’t can reap the nutritional benefits.

 What’s Not-So-Good About It?

-Being a human food that is in no way made for dogs, banana bread has its downfalls.
-It’s not even the best snack for a person to eat on a regular basis.
+Like a great deal of human food, banana bread has its downfalls.
+We shouldn’t be eating it on a regular basis.
 Here and there it will do no harm, but too much of a good thing is a bad thing.

 Watch for Dangerous Ingredients